 Due to the quarantine policies imposed during the pandemic, the participation of children involved are limited and they are divided into several batches.
 Sometimes, the livelihood team themselves visit the kids to give these trainings.
 The Masaya Home, home for 7-12 years old; and Aime Home, home for children with special needs also had their cooking sessions that is included in their life skills training.

-“Cooking is a life skill.
+“Cooking is a life skills.
 They need to learn this to become an independent individual.”
 Teacher Emily said.

 The Elizabeth Home, the home for young girls also has a different livelihood session, they do sewing training.
 This way, they can make their own clothes, make their own accessories, and practice making their own fashion designs for clothing.